 Note: The abatement process is independent of all other forms of appeal and is reviewed on the merits of information provided with the filing of the abatement petition.
 The taxpayer is to attach any supporting documentation to the abatement petition

-The taxpayer has until the first working day of January following the two-year deadline to petition for abatement.
-For example, a taxpayer has until the first working day in January of 2019 to file an abatement petition for assessment tax year 2016.
+Abatements must be filed within two years after January 1 of the year following the year in which the taxes were levied.
+For example, a taxpayer has until the first working day in January of 2022 to file an abatement petition for tax year 2019.

 If the Assessor’s recommendation is accepted by the taxpayer, and if the amount to be refunded is less than $10,000, then the abatement is sent to the Treasurer’s Office for the refund to be processed.